WeAreInSpark/AzureDevOpsPowerShellAPI/docs/en-US/Get-AzDoRepo.md

 ```

 ### -ProjectName
-Project where the variable group has to be created
+Project where the Repos are contained

 ```yaml
 Type: String